nathanrreed/guelph-planner/README.md

 # Guelph Planner

+### An offical version has been created by the University and as such the project is no longer under development

 A WIP school planner for the University of Guelph Currently can import data from Unofficial Transcript and generate a path for Computer Science Majors